josephshambrook/js-2023/src/pages/posts/2019/my-advice-to-new-developers.md

 I’ve been imagining recently what advice I would give to folks just starting out as developers.
 I’m mainly, selfishly, thinking of what advice I would’ve appreciated at the time too, when I was a fresh-faced developer trying to understand why Eclipse maybe wasn’t that useful for writing CSS.

 So I’ve put together a small list of things I would tell to any new developer.
-I’ve tried to broaden it too, rather than making it specific to the area that I know best (Front End Development).
+I’ve tried to broaden it too, rather than making it specific to the area that I know best (front-end development).

 ---